pavithpr89/holbertonschool-shell/io_redirections_and_filters/README.md

 Task 9 : duplicates the last line of the file iacta Task 10 : deletes .js files in directory
 Task 11 : counts directories and sub directories
+Task 12 : shows the 10 newest files from oldest to newest